cschladetsch/KAI/Readme.md

 There is also an Interface Definition Language (IDL) called ***Tau***, which is used to generate code for proxies and agents in the system.

+## Folder Structure

+* Bin.
+Where to write executable output files.
+* CMake.
+Auxillary CMake modules, primarily for finding other projects and libraries like Boost and GoogleTest.
+* Doc.
+Generated documentation.
+* Ext.
+External dependancies, primariues as git submodules.
+* Include.
+Root of the global include path.
+* Lib.
+Location for built static and dynamic library files.
+* Source.
+The root for the source code of the project, including tests.
+TODO: Move tests out of Source/ folder,

+## Files

+* CMakeLists.txt.
+Top-level Cmake file.
+* Readme,md.
+This file.
+* Install.md.
+SOme information on how to install and build the system.

 ## Getting Started

 I will refer to the folder that you installed KAI into as **${KAI_HOME}**.
 See [Install.md](Install.md) for installation instructions.
 KAI has various dependancies, but can be built with many sub-sets.
 Like, if you don't want to use [ImGui](https://github.com/ocornut/imgui) you can stick with text-based (colored) [Console](Source/App/Console).